Batteries

 • Most inverters and charge controllers are 12V

-24V systems make sense if you're running high-power inverters (3000W+) or very large battery banks (800Ah+), but that's not most people.
+24V systems make sense if you're running very high-power inverters (5000W+) or very large battery banks (800Ah+), but that's not most people.
+A 3000W inverter works perfectly fine on 12V.
 Stick with 12V and keep it simple.

 Parallel batteries (connecting multiple 12V batteries together) can work fine, but now you have more connection points, batteries that can drift out of balance, and more complex installation.
 If you need more than 300Ah, sure, run two batteries in parallel.
 But if 280Ah will work, just get one battery and keep your life simple.